PeiwenLiu18/SnakeChunks/doc/tutorials.rst

 ****************************************************************

-You can find examples of configuration files in the examples section of the gene-regulation directory.
+You can find examples of configuration files in the examples section of the SnakeChunks directory.

-Directories should be defined relative to the working directory defined in the beginning: genome, gene-regulation, fastq, etc.
+Directories should be defined relative to the working directory defined in the beginning: genome, SnakeChunks, fastq, etc.
 Same goes for configuration files.

 Genome filenames should be mentionned as they appear in the defined genome